markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > Synapticon OBLAC Drives is delivered as a VMware Image to run a Linux virtual machine containing Synapticon EtherCAT Tuning Tools.

 > OBLAC Drives is delivered through the downloadable virtual machine (OBLAC Drives VM) or a physical machine<sup>[[1]]</sup> (OBLAC Drives Box).
 > Why can't I just install OBLAC Drives?
-OBLAC Drives uses the EtherCAT Master that runs as a Linux kernel module and it consists of multiple running services on a host.
+OBLAC Drives uses the EtherCAT Master that runs as a Linux kernel module and it consists of multiple  services running on a host.
 In order to support all major platforms we created the virtual machine based on Linux OS, that runs EtherCAT Master as a kernel module and all of the required services.

-**Rationale**: We actually deliver the virtual machine in OVA format which stands for Open Virtualization Format.
+**Rationale**:  Why *Synapticon OBLAC Drives*, from website it's *SOMANET OBLAC Drives*.
+Is it okay to remove SOMANET?
+We actually deliver the virtual machine in OVA format which stands for Open Virtualization Format.
 VMware is not the only virtualization software that can import it, but VirtualBox as well and with small changes to network adapter names it is possible to use it.
-Anyway, we recommend VMware because it works out-of-box.
+Anyway, we recommend VMware because it works out--ofbox.
 The second question/answer paragraph is there for users that are used to desktop applications and download, install, run way of getting software.
 It states the reasons why we must run OBLAC Drives in a virtual machine: 1) multi-platform support, 2) due to multiple processes/services that make the application, 3) due to EtherCAT Master which must run under Linux OS.
+Introducing *OBLAC Drives VM* and *OBLAC Drives Box* makes a nice disctinction.

 > Set up your OBLAC Box - OBLAC Box is a convenient way to commission your Node with the latest version of OBLAC Drives.